kalidavide/Walkie_Talkie_Pi/README.md

 # Walkie-Talkie Pi Zero
 *Developed by Davide Bossi (TEKO Zürich, 2025)*
-Licensed under the **MIT License**

 ---

 ## Overview

 **Walkie-Talkie Pi Zero** is a decentralized, push-to-talk voice communication system built entirely on open-source software and low-cost Raspberry Pi hardware.
-Each node combines a Raspberry Pi Zero 2 WH with a WM8960 Audio HAT and connects to others through a self-organizing WLAN mesh network using **BATMAN-adv**.
+Each node combines a Raspberry Pi Zero 2 WH with a WM8960 Audio HAT and connects to others through a self-organizing WLAN mesh network using **batman-adv**.
 This setup enables local, encrypted voice communication **without any central server or Internet access**.

 The project was created as part of a diploma thesis at TEKO Zürich, demonstrating that fully autonomous digital voice systems can be realized with simple components and Linux-based software.